Let’s have a chat about traffic.

 Study the area - Before you ever get started on the planning, it’s essential that you get a good grasp on the task that’s ahead.
 Coordinate with the local authorities to determine what sort of support they may be able to provide.
 Study the area; get a grasp of just how many vehicles pass through the area, and what kind of traffic patterns develop on a regular basis.

 Use safety cones - The traditional orange safety cones work for a very specific reason.
 Everyone knows them, and knows just what they can do.
 If you need to reroute cars around a specific area for your traffic or work project, for example, a carefully designed and planned rerouting with those safety cones can work wonders.
 However, these type of cones demand careful and studied usage.
 Be sure to measure out exactly what you need and get the right sort of supplies for your usage.
-For example there’s a big difference between a commander traffic barrel, a watchtower stacker cone, and a navicade channelizer.
+For example there’s a big difference between a commander traffic barrel, a delineator, and a navicade channelizer.
 Different products for different safety measures.

 Use safety barriers - Another option is to deploy safety barriers or barricades around your worksite or area that needs to be blocked off.
 A good example of this is the Telespar Type III Steel Traffic Barricade.
 These barriers can route vehicular traffic and pedestrian traffic, and also serve as another measure of safety in case any type of accident might take place.